 ABOVE: A typical site plan for a garden style apartment complex in Duluth.
 Each apartment building is detached and isolated in the landscape from the other buildings.
 This site design is associated with a lack of community and safety.
-Many of the complexes in the Existing Urban Neighborhoods District is in this form.
+Many of the complexes in the Urban Neighborhoods District are in this form.

-LEFT: The Existing Urban Neighborhoods, shown in orange, surround the Medical Triangle District (yellow).
-Existing Urban Neighborhoods also share a substantial border with the River Green (dark green) and North Berkeley Industrial (lime green).
+LEFT: The Urban Neighborhoods, shown in orange, surround the Medical District.
+Urban Neighborhoods also share a substantial border with the River Green and North Berkeley Industrial.
 Both Peachtree Industrial Boulevard and Pleasant Hill Road form important spines throughout the district.